 This popular initiative has received broad support from some of Australia’s leading government and non government organisations since its introduction in 2006.
 Originally only the first week in August, NFHM increased to include the whole month of August in 2013 to allow greater participation across Australia and New Zealand.
-NFHM is on again in 2022, although probably we will still be affected by Covid-19.
+NFHM is on again in 2023, although probably we will still be affected by Covid-19.
 Libraries and all history/genealogy groups are encouraged to hold events as their circumstances allow during August, and we expect some will choose be held on-line.
-The opening and closing ceremonies will be scheduled in the coming months.
+The opening and closing ceremonies are detailed below.

-Events can now be registered here for August 2022, and organisations are encouraged to think about what they might like to host, either on-line or in person.
-For 2022, we have a new NFHM co-ordinator in Alex Daw.
-She will be posting regularly on Facebook and in a new blog on this site, so watch for these soon.
+Events can now be registered here for August 2023, and organisations are encouraged to think about what they might like to host, either on-line or in person.
+For 2023, our NFHM co-ordinator is Alex Daw.
+She will be posting regularly on Facebook and in various blogs, so watch for these.
 We will have an opening and a closing ceremony with a speaker and prizes, so plan for these - more info here as it is locked in.
-Our wonderful 2022 sponsors are an essential part of our ability to sponsor NFHM, so check the sponsor page for the latest information.
+Our wonderful 2023 sponsors are an essential part of our ability to sponsor NFHM, so check the sponsor page for the latest information.
 We usually have prize draws during August as well, so watch for these as prizes are confirmed.

 This website allows for organisations to post their events here, (see the menu item 'Add New Events'), and we promote August as National Family History Month throughout Australia and New Zealand.
 Our Facebook page is the place to go for the latest news and information.
 See https://www.facebook.com/FamilyHistoryMonthAU